 - Institutional email: enter the email to be associated with the key pair.

-- Password: the password must be at least 12 characters long and contain a mix of letters, numbers and special characters.
+- Password: the password must be at least 10 characters long, and it is highly recommended that it contain a mix of letters, numbers and special characters.

 There is no possibility to retrieve a password from a generated key, so make sure to remember it and store it in a safe place (e.g. a password manager).